Home / Career Guides / Loss Control Specialist

 Step 2: Gain work experience

-Certifications provide evidence of your expertise and commitment to the field.
-Certifications for a loss control specialist might include the Certified Safety Professional (CSP) or Associate in Risk Management (ARM).
-These generally require passing an examination and demonstrating a certain level of work experience.
+Getting certified shows you know your stuff.
+Useful certifications might include the Certified Safety Professional (CSP) or Associate in Risk Management (ARM).
+These usually require you to pass a test and have a certain amount of experience.

 How much do loss control specialists make?

 Loss control specialist salaries will vary by experience, industry, education, location, and organization size.
-Certain factors, such as the level of risk associated with specific industries and the size and complexity of the organization’s operations, can additionally impact compensation.
+The level of risk associated with specific industries and the size and complexity of the organization’s operations can also impact their compensation.

 Highest paying industries